Background2D#

 A callable object (a function or e.g., an instance of any BackgroundBase subclass) used to estimate the background in each of the boxes.
 The callable object must take in a 2D ndarray or MaskedArray and have an axis keyword.
 Internally, the background will be calculated along axis=1 and in this case the callable object must return a 1D ndarray, where np.nan values are used for masked pixels.
 If bkg_estimator includes sigma clipping, it will be ignored (use the sigma_clip keyword here to define sigma clipping).
 The default is an instance of SExtractorBackground.

-bkgrms_estimatorcallable, optional
+bkg_rms_estimatorcallable, optional

 A callable object (a function or e.g., an instance of any BackgroundRMSBase subclass) used to estimate the background RMS in each of the boxes.
 The callable object must take in a 2D ndarray or MaskedArray and have an axis keyword.
 Internally, the background RMS will be calculated along axis=1 and in this case the callable object must return a 1D ndarray, where np.nan values are used for masked pixels.
-If bkgrms_estimator includes sigma clipping, it will be ignored (use the sigma_clip keyword here to define sigma clipping).
+If bkg_rms_estimator includes sigma clipping, it will be ignored (use the sigma_clip keyword here to define sigma clipping).
 The default is an instance of StdBackgroundRMS.

 interpolatorcallable, optional